istio/istio.io/content/about/feature-stages/index.md

 This page lists the relative maturity and support level of every Istio feature.
 Please note that the phases (Alpha, Beta, and Stable) are applied to individual features within the project, not to the project as a whole.
-Here is a high level description of what these labels means
+Here is a high level description of what these labels mean.

 ## Feature phase definitions